-NIJEST shall target 30 working days from submission of article to time when article is first available online.
+NIJEST shall target 30 working days from submission of the article to the time when an article is first available online.
 NIJEST shall work towards ensuring that publications avoid unnecessary delays.
-When there is an unexpected delay, NIJEST will share information with authors about the delay that occur.
+When there is an unexpected delay, NIJEST will share information with authors about the delay that occurs.

 Editors, authors, and peer reviewers are required to disclose interests that might appear to affect their ability to present or review work objectively.
 These might include relevant financial interests (for example, patent ownership, stock ownership, consultancies, or speaker’s fees), or personal, political, or religious interests.
 This should be stated in a “Conflict of Interests” section at the end of the paper after the “Authorship Contribution Statement”.

 Authors who are not satisfied with the review decision should send an email to the Editor-in-Chief (email@example.com), explaining why they do not agree and their basis for the appeal.

 NIJEST encourage readers and authors to notify the Editor-in-Chief (firstname.lastname@example.org) if they find errors, especially errors that could affect the interpretation of data or information presented in an article.
 The Editorial Board will work with authors to correct errors and publish the corrections.

 NIJEST encourages discussion of articles published, especially where the reader feels the contribution is significant in improving the quality of the published article for the benefit of other readers and the wider academic community.

 To discuss any article published in NIJEST, please send up to 500 words to the editor-in-chief through the email: email@example.com.
 Your contribution will be sent to the author(s) for a response.
 On consideration and approval by the editorial board, both your contribution and the author’s response will be published as discussion in the next issue of NIJEST.